12 Best Things to do in Strahan: Tasmania’s Wild West Coast

 The drive from Hobart to Strahan is reason enough to visit the west coast of Tassie.

-With the famous 99 Bends and gorgeous forests throughout, it’s a scenic 4-hour drive route that’s best done in a private vehicle.
+With the famous 99 Bends and gorgeous forests throughout, it’s a scenic 4-hour drive route that’s best done in your own vehicle.
 Depending on where you’re coming from, you can either head to Cradle Mountain after your visit or back to Hobart.

 Strahan FAQs